web2boomer/dome-api/README.md

 # Dome

+Ruby gem for [Dome](https://domeapi.io/), which offers APIs for Prediction Markets (currently Polymarket and Kalshi).

-Ruby client for the Polymarket CLOB.
-Full API documentation can be found [here](https://docs.polymarket.com/developers/dev-resources/main).
-Ported from [py-dome-api](https://github.com/Polymarket/py-dome-api).
+Full API documentation can be found [here](https://docs.domeapi.io/).

-It's a work in progress, not every part of the client has been tested.
-But you can place orders so wen lambo?
+This gem is a work in progress.

 ### Installation